crim-ca/pydggsapi/README.md

 The DB consist of 2 tables to define dggrs providers and collections that will served by the API.

-1. collections - describe which dggrs to be supported and how to access the collection
+1. collections - describe a data collection and in which dggrs its supported to access
 2. dggrs - ogc dggrs description and the implementation class

 ### Collections
 An example to define a collection :

-The key will be the collection ID, and it consist of :
+The key is the collection ID, and consists of:

 1. dggrs_indexes, define which dggrs is supported.
 2. provider, define how to access the data